-The Mipro MI-58 digital wireless in-ear monitor system offered through InEarGear.com operates in the ISM 5.8GHz Band.
+Better Frequency Range - Bass players check this out.
 Due to the wider bandwidth, the frequency range is greatly expanded to 20Hz-23kHz.
-For reference, the Sennheiser G4 is 25Hz-15kHz, the Shure PSM300 is 25Hz-15kHz and the Shure PSM900 is 38Hz – 15kHz.
+For comparison, the Sennheiser G4 is 25Hz-15kHz, the Shure PSM300 is 25Hz-15kHz and the Shure PSM900 is 38Hz – 15kHz.

-The MI-58R Belt pack is the industries smallest light weight glass fiber reinforced case.
-Granted, if you’re the size of Andre the Giant, that’s not relevant.
-But let's say you’re one of those players that keeps the belt back in a pocket (heaven forbid) or, a female singer that needs to clip in under a dress on a bra or theater groups where belt pack real estate is tight.
+The MI-58R Belt pack is the industries smallest, most lightweight fiberglass reinforced on the market.
+Granted, if you are the size of Andre the Giant, that is not relevant.
+But let us say you are one of those players that keeps the belt back in a pocket (heaven forbid) or, a female singer that needs to clip in under a dress or theater groups where belt pack real estate is tight.
 The MI-58R Belt pack is a game changer.
 The MI58 Belt Pack is powered by one ICR18500 Li-ion Rechargeable battery and has a backlit LCD screen.
 The latency is 2.2ms (REAL LOW).